HL7/VhDir/source/pages/_includes/vhdir-validation-intro.md

 1. A coded representation of what happens if validation of the target fails in `verificationResult.failureAction`
 1. For each primary source described:
     1. At least one coded/text representation of the type of primary source in `verificationResult.primarySource.type`
-1. Information about the source of the attested information in `VerificationResult.attestation`, including a reference to a Practitioner or Organization resource representing the source of the information in `VerificationResult.attestation.source`
+1. Information about the source of the attested information in `VerificationResult.attestation`, including a reference to a Practitioner, PractitionerRole, or Organization resource representing the source of the information in `VerificationResult.attestation.who`
 1. For each validator described:
     1. One reference to the Organization resource for the validator in `verificationResult.validator.organization`